Performance Space's "You're History!" Festival Closing Day

 The afternoon I experienced at Performance's Space's 'You're History!'
 Festival was both eye-opening and mesmerizing, and I only wish I was also free to stay into the night when even more talented and unique performances were available to watch - including 'Transformational Limb-Syncer', 'Stereogamous and Friends', and a highly-anticipated musical performance by Paul Capsis and Alister Spence.

 To keep updated with Performance Space and their future events and exhibitions, you can give their Facebook page a 'like' or visit their website here.
 You can also view more information about each individual performance at the 'You're History!'
-Festival by visiting the event's program
+Festival by visiting the event's program.

 Best wishes,